vadagama/sever_crew/README.md

 * **SH-7:** Clinics (Doctors)
     * Propose regular test and help for Farmacy Family clients
     * Get information about health changes after tests
-    * Support Farmacy Family client with several communication** **instruments
+    * Support Farmacy Family client with several communication instruments
 * **SH-8:** Food suppliers
     * Predict plan of purchases and delivery
 * **SH-9:** Developers
-    * Ease of developing and maintaining the system
+    * Simplify of developing and maintaining the system
 * **SH-10:** DevOPS
-    * Ease of monitoring
+    * Simplify of monitoring
-    * Ease of configuration and scaling
+    * Simplify of configuration and scaling
 * **SH-11:** Community admin
-    * Easy of managing blogs, forums, group chats, etc
+    * Simplify of managing blogs, forums, group chats, etc
 * **SH-12:** Food Supplier

 ### Constraints <a name="constraints"></a>